Can I Switch From Medicare Advantage to Medigap?

 Can I have Medicare Advantage and Medigap at the same time?

-No, you cannot have a Medicare Advantage and a Medigap plan simultaneously.
+No, you cannot simultaneously have a Medicare Advantage and Medigap plan.